mathjax/MathJax/docs/rst/installation.rst

 .. code-block:: sh

     git clone git://github.com/mathjax/MathJax.git mathjax
-    cd mathjax
-    unzip fonts.zip

 to obtain and set up a copy of MathJax.
+Note that there is no longer a ``fonts.zip`` file, and that the ``fonts`` directory is now part of the repository itself.

 Whenever you want to update MathJax, you can now use